A note on strong protomodularity, actions and quotients: Back to action(s)

 In a pointed regular category with semi-direct products, we consider an $A$-action $\xi$ on $Y$ and a short exact sequence, $(f,g)$.

 We can state the implications above using internal actions, as follows:

-\begin{description} \item[$(\ddag)\Rightarrow(\dag)$] If $\xi$ passes to the quotient $Z$, then it restricts to the kernel $X$.
-In other words, if there exists an action $\overline \xi$ such that the square on the right commutes, then there exists an action $\xi_{|}$ such that the square on the left commutes. \item[$(\dag)\Rightarrow(\ddag)$] If $\xi$ restricts to the kernel $X$, then it passes to the quotient $Z$.
+\begin{description} \item[$(\ddag)\Rightarrow(\dag)$] If $\xi$ induces an action on the quotient $Z$, then it restricts to the kernel $X$.
+In other words, if there exists an action $\overline \xi$ such that the square on the right commutes, then there exists an action $\xi_{|}$ such that the square on the left commutes. \item[$(\dag)\Rightarrow(\ddag)$] If $\xi$ restricts to the kernel $X$, then it induces an action on the quotient $Z$.
 In other words, if there exists an action $\xi_{|}$ such that the square on the left commutes, then there exists an action $\overline\xi$ such that the square on the right commutes. \end{description}

 Of course, the implication $(\ddag)\Rightarrow(\dag)$ does hold in any pointed category with semi-direct products.
 For what concerns property $(\dag)\Rightarrow(\ddag)$, we can translate Proposition \ref{prop:C*} accordingly, in terms of internal actions.
 This is summarized in the following Theorem, that can be derived directly from Proposition \ref{prop:C*}. \begin{Theorem} Let $\cC$ be a semi-abelian category.
-The following statements are equivalent: \begin{itemize} \item[$(1)$] $\cC$ is strongly protomodular, \item[$(2)$] $(\dag)\Rightarrow(\ddag)$, i.e.\ for any $A$-action $\xi$ on an object $Y$, and for any normal subobject $X$ of $Y$ such that $\xi$ restricts $X$, $\xi$ passes to the quotient $Y/X$. \end{itemize} \end{Theorem}
+The following statements are equivalent: \begin{itemize} \item[$(1)$] $\cC$ is strongly protomodular, \item[$(2)$] $(\dag)\Rightarrow(\ddag)$, i.e.\ for any $A$-action $\xi$ on an object $Y$, and for any normal subobject $X$ of $Y$ such that $\xi$ restricts $X$, $\xi$ induces an action on the quotient $Y/X$. \end{itemize} \end{Theorem}